If you don't want baseboards for your home, what alternatives do you have?

 It can also be easily replaced whenever a homeowner needs to change his house's design.

-Furthermore, you do not need to hire a professional to install wallpapers as you can do it yourself.
+Furthermore, you do not need to hire a professional to install wallpapers.

 Another decorative way of hiding the gap between your floors and walls is to use carpets.